 In the /lib directory we can find the kernel modules and also the shared library files that are needed by the boot operation of the system.
 Libraries can easily be identifiable via the extension of *.so.
 In Windows, the equivalent would be a dynamically linked library or DLL.
 Note that the Kernel modules ( including the drivers) are can be found in the subfolder /lib/modules/’kernel-version’.

-This is the optional folder where usually manually installed software and add-on packages from vendors reside (.i.e not part of the original installation).
+OPT directory in linux is the optional folder where usually manually installed software and add-on packages from vendors reside (.i.e not part of the original installation).

 TMP is a temporary directory where files are temporarily stored by applications .
 If you’re writing a document in LibreOffice for example, it will regularly save a temporary copy in this folder.
 It is usually emptied when you reboot the system.
 Sometimes you might find some files that have not been purged because the system can’t delete them.
 This is normally not a big deal unless there are hundreds of files in which case you might want to log in as the root user in single user mode and navigate to this folder in order to manually delete them.